 Fortunately, employees can contribute to both a 401(k) and a traditional and/or Roth IRA.
 Assuming they meet the criteria for each, of course.

-Employees must start taking required minimum distribution at age 72, as with traditional IRAs.
+Employees must start taking RMDs at age 72, as with traditional IRAs.
 However, employees can opt for a Roth option for their 401(k) contributions — called a Roth 401(k) — to pay taxes now and let their investments grow tax-free.

 Self-employed workers can, if they so choose, open a solo 401(k) just for themselves.